Pi: Fourier transform and Heisenberg uncertainty principle

 The physical consequence, about the uncertainty in simultaneous position and momentum observations of a quantum mechanical system, is discussed below.
 The appearance of π in the formulae of Fourier analysis is ultimately a consequence of the Stone–von Neumann theorem, asserting the uniqueness of the Schrödinger representation of the Heisenberg group.

 Gaussian integrals

 A graph of the Gaussian function ƒ(x) = e}.
 The coloured region between the function and the x-axis has area √π.

-The fields of probability and statistics frequently use the normal distribution as a simple model for complex phenomena; for example, scientists generally assume that the observational error in most experiments follows a normal distribution.
+The fields of probability and statistics frequently use the normal distribution as a simple model for complex phenomena; for example, scientists generally assume that the observational error in experiments follows a normal distribution.
 The Gaussian function, which is the probability density function of the normal distribution with mean μ and standard deviation σ, naturally contains π: